Types of Attacks

 In states around the country, anti-women's health legislators are trying to eliminate funding for family planning or block Planned Parenthood's participation in public health programs.
 While state attacks on Planned Parenthood patients vary, the outcome would be the same: women's ability to receive basic health care - including cancer screenings, well-woman exams, and birth control - from their trusted health care provider would be severely undermined.

-For example, the very day after the most extreme abortion ban in the country passed, Arkansas state senators introduced the most extreme measure in the country designed to block access to preventive care at Planned Parenthood's health centers.
+For example, Arkansas state senators introduced the most extreme measure in the country designed to block access to preventive care at Planned Parenthood's health centers.
 This extreme legislation is so broad that it would prohibit the state from contracting with entities like the power company, the water company, health insurers, or medical suppliers because they also contract with Planned Parenthood and/or any other health care provider that informs women about all of their pregnancy options, including access to safe and legal abortion.